MoonshotLab/AirGuitar-Rig/README.md

 # Air Guitar Rig
 A slowmo camera rig which allows a user to select a song from a library and then captures a few seconds of video.
-Videos are saved to S3, a new remote db record is created, and the [Air Guitar companion web app](https://github.com/joelongstreet/AirGuitar-Web) will be notified.
+Videos are modified, saved to S3, a new remote db record is created, and the [Air Guitar companion web app](https://github.com/joelongstreet/AirGuitar-Web) will be notified.

 To start the app you'll need to have the following:
 1. The correct wifi and ethernet connections
-1. A connected GoPro with the proper settings
+2. A connected GoPro with the proper settings
-1. A running phidget web server
+3. A running phidget web server
-1. A phidget with the correct wiring
+4. A phidget with the correct wiring
-1. The correct environment variables to connect to S3, a remote MongoDB, GoPro, and a post hook secret.
+5. The correct environment variables to connect to S3, a remote MongoDB, GoPro, and a post hook secret.
+6. All node modules installed
+7. FFMPEG with libvx, libvorbis, libx264 - `brew install ffmpeg --with-libvpx --with-libvorbis --with-libx264`

 ## Setting up the GoPro